The Connecting Housing to Infrastructure Program (CHIP) was created in 2021 to fund utility connections to affordable housing.

-- Pay for onsite water, sewer and stormwater improvements for the housing development
+- Water, sewer and stormwater connections for affordable housing development.

 Current funding